 Sudoku Trial and Error

-Call it what you will back-tracking, guessing, labyrinth or trial and error, Sudoku players are split as to whether this is a valid technique to use to solve a puzzle.
+Call it what you will back-tracking, guessing, labyrinth or trial and error, Sudoku players are divided as to whether this is a proper solution technique.

 The strategy is simplicity itself and can be used on its own to solve every Sudoku puzzle.
 You just choose one available possibility for a square, remember what you have chosen and then proceed to solve the remaining squares.
-If you made the wrong choice then the puzzle will become un-solvable.
+If you made the wrong choice then the puzzle will become un-solvable (see separate page on how you can detect this).
 A Sudoku puzzle is not solvable when two squares in the same region have the same number (breaking the rules) or as a square in a region is unable to take any number at all (again breaking the rules).
-If this happens you have to back-track all the allocations until you come back to the last square you guessed, and then choose one of the other alternatives, you have now knocked out one of the alternatives as impossible.
+If this happens you have to back-track all the allocations until you come back to the last square you guessed, and then choose one of the other alternatives, you have knocked out one of the possible alternatives.

 If you are solving with pencil and paper this technique often becomes a real mess of marks and rubbings out as choices are made and unmade.
-With the help of a program such as Sudoku Dragon this is not a problem as it lets you easily undo and redo previous square allocations, it also lets you put a note on a square to indicate where and what guess you made.
+With the help of a program such as Sudoku Dragon this is not a problem as it lets you easily undo and redo previous square allocations, it also lets you put a note on a square to indicate where you made a ‘guess’.

 With trial and error you choose a square with only two possibilities as then the chances are just 50:50 of the guess being correct.
 Look at the highlighted blue square Dd, it can take only a 2 or a 6.
 So let's try a 2.
 This immediately opens things up a lot, 6 must then go in Fe (only choice in region Dd) a 2 in He (only square in column e) and a 6 in Di (only choice in row D).